xcart/xcart-docs/_pages/kb_en/modules/special_offers/buy_x_get_y/add_a_new_offer.md

 **Discount type**: The discount type (can be set as a fixed sum discount - specified in the store currency - or as a percentage (%)).
 If the discount is set at 100%, the buyer will get the item(s) for free.

+**Exclusions**

+If the current special offer needs to be incompatible with some other existing offers, you can specify it in this section.
+It is possible to select more than one offers.
+(Hold down the Ctrl/Shift key.)
+The offers marked as selected in this section will prevent the current offer from being applied.

+{% note info %}
+If you have, for example, Offer A and Offer B, and define Offer B as an exclusion for Offer A, Offer A and Offer B will not be applied to the same products in an order.
+This means that the cart will first check the order to meet the conditions of Offer A and apply the discounts set for Offer A if the conditions are met.
+Then the cart will check the same order to meet the conditions of Offer B excluding the products that were counted for Offer A. If the Offer B conditions are met, the Offer B discounts will be applied to the order as well but to the different items from the order.
+If no exclusions are set, the discounts of both Offer A and Offer B can be applied to one and the same product from the order.

+Offers are applied in order of appearance on the offers listing page.
+{% endnote %}

+**Description and Promotions**

+This section defines how your customers will see the offer in the store.